Skip to content

 The building was erected on the land that was formerly a cemetery, holding bodies of people who died in mysterious ways.
 This fact has led people to think that the tormented spirits of these people roam around the building.

-It is also believed that whoever sets a foot inside the building dies in the most gruesome way.
+It is also believed that whoever sets foot inside the building dies in the most gruesome way.
 Tales also profess that the ghosts that live within the building dislike the company of human beings.
 They claim that whoever resides inside wakes up on the streets with their furniture mysteriously thrown out.

 Egyptian Hilarious Superstitions that Bring Bad Luck